ChanVimean/ES6-For-React/README.md

 ### 👉🏻 Description

+> [!Note]
-> [!INFO] > **Arrays** allow you to store multiple values in a single variable.
+> **Arrays** allow you to store multiple values in a single variable.
 They are widely used for managing lists and collections.

 ---